-The West Virginia Youth Science Camp is a residential summer science education program, modeled after the long-standing National Youth Science Camp, for young scientists who have just completed their freshman year of high school.
-Students from across West Virginia are challenged academically in exciting lectures and hands-on studies, and have voluntary opportunities to participate in an outdoor adventure program, gain a new appreciation for the great outdoors, and establish friendships that last a lifetime.
+The West Virginia Youth Science Camp is a residential summer education program for rising high school sophomores.
+WVYSC is modeled after the long-standing National Youth Science Camp.
+Students from across West Virginia are challenged academically in engaging lectures and hands-on studies, have opportunities for outdoor adventures, and establish friendships that last a lifetime.

 The West Virginia Youth Science Camp is made possible through a partnership between the National Youth Science Foundation and the West Virginia Department of Education.
-This weeklong program, located at the Cedar Lakes Conference Center near Ripley, WV, honors two outstanding high school sophomores from every county in West Virginia.
+From 2011 to 2013, WVYSC operated at Cedar Lakes Conference Center in Ripley, WV.
+The twelve-day 2014 program will take place at the National Radio Astronomy Observatory in Green Bank, WV and honor outstanding high school sophomores from around the state.

-Through long-range planning and fundraising, the National Youth Science Foundation, a nonprofit organization, conducts comprehensive informal science education programs to honor, sustain, and encourage youth interest and excellence in science.
-These premier science programs provide opportunity for constructive interaction with peers and visiting scientists and emphasize the social value of thoughtful scientific careers.
+The National Youth Science Foundation is a nonprofit organization dedicated to conducting experiential science education programs to honor, sustain, and encourage aspiring young scientists.
+These premier science programs provide opportunity for collaboration with peers and visiting scientists and emphasize the social value of mindful scientific careers.

-The West Virginia Youth Science Camp program is strengthened through a philosophy that encourages delegates to experience each day by day.
-This philosophy permits the Staph* to plan special events that surprise the participants.
-This philosophy also encourages the delegates to give undistracted attention to guest presenters.
+The West Virginia Youth Science Camp is strengthened by a philosophy of attention to the present.
+Rather than publish detailed program calendars, WVYSC posts daily schedules with enough information to be prepared for events as they come.
+This philosophy permits the Staph* to plan surprise special events and encourages delegates to give undistracted attention to guest presenters.

 * a traditional NYSF spelling to highlight their infectious enthusiasm